linkerd/linkerd/namerd/docs/storage.md

 Stores the dtab in Consul KV storage.

+The current state of Consul stored dtabs can be viewed at the admin endpoint: `/storage/<pathPrefix>.json`.

 Key | Default Value | Description
 --- | ------------- | -----------
 host | `localhost` | The location of the consul API.